 - T match antenna tuners perform quite poorly if the resistive component of load impedance is very low, even worse if there is also a high capacitive reactive component.
 This is a common load found in shortened dipoles fed with open wire line.

 - The traditional approach is to use a 4:1 balun on such antennas, but antenna tuner loss is worse with low resistive loads.

 - The need to tolerate high voltages occurs when the balun happens to be located near a differential voltage maximum.

-- High common mode impedance for effective reduction of common mode current.
+- Generation of high choking impedance for effective reduction of common mode current.

 - Balun is intended for use with an antenna tuner which will manage SWR and transformation mismatches.

-- Differential insertion loss is not a significant parameter in this application, the dissipation in a current balun is primarily from the common mode current which is installation dependent and not easily predicted.
+- Differential insertion loss is not significant in this application, the dissipation in a current balun is primarily from the common mode current which is installation dependent and not easily predicted.